iampopov/burgerLogger/README.md

 #### DB Setup

-The `db` has the following schema saved as `schema.sql` file:
+1. The `db` folder has the following schema saved as `schema.sql` file:
-The below can help re-creating db on a local computer:
+2. The below can help re-creating db on a local computer:

 CREATE DATABASE burger_db;
 USE burger_db;